All spark plugs wear out as they age and at some point, will cause spark plug problems.

 Use Compressed Air, To Blow Out Spark Plug Holes

 Debris tends to collect, in unprotected spark plug tubes and channels.
 Using compressed air, is a good way to get rid of it.
-Also, preventing it from falling into the cylinder, when you remove the spark plug.
+Also, prevent it from falling into the cylinder, when you remove the spark plug.
+And, helps with spark plug problems.

 Remove The Spark Plugs